pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 }
 ```

-Now, because webpack is now a little confused and is trying to reference node's FS for the web side of the build, I'll move these shared functions to their own file under a new path `./shared/posts.ts`, leaving me with the following
+Now, because webpack is now a little confused and is trying to reference node's FS for the web side of the build, I'll move these shared functions to their own files under the new paths `./shared/posts.ts` and `./shared/build-time/posts.ts`.
+Using a separate folder for my TS files which hold shared code that is used at build time allows me to split the code nicely, and the pathing should (hopefully) act as a reminder for me to think about where my shared code should live.
+This also allows webpack to optimise away the code and should a) stop the errors I'm getting about webpack trying to pack node packages into my web build, and b) make for a more efficient build product.
+So with that in mind, I now have the following:

 **/pages/Index.tsx**